grant_single_labels|summary

 grant_eligibility_criteria|who_cannot_apply

-• Federal Government Departments and Agencies.
+• Federal government departments and agencies.

-• Provincial Departments and Agencies.
+• Provincial government departments and agencies.

 • Organizations that engage in partisan political activities.